getgrav/grav-learn/pages/05.advanced/01.caching/docs.md

   prefix: 'g'                          # Cache prefix string (prevents cache conflicts)
 ```

-As you an see the options are documented in the configuration file itself.
-During development sometimes it's useful to disable caching to ensure you always have the latest page edits.
+As you an see, the options are documented in the configuration file itself.
+During development sometimes it is useful to disable caching to ensure you always have the latest page edits.

->>>> NOTE: Deleting a page doesn't clear the cache as cache clears are based on folder modified timestamps.
+>>>> NOTE: Deleting a page does not clear the cache as cache clears are based on folder-modified timestamps.

->>> TIP: You can easily force clear the cache by just touching/saving a configuration file.
+>>> TIP: You can easily force the cache to clear by just touching/saving a configuration file.

-The `cache: check: pages:` option can provide some slight performance improvements but this will cause Grav to not check for any page edits.
+The `cache: check: pages:` option can provide some slight performance improvements, but this will cause Grav to not check for any page edits.
 This is intended as a **Production-only** setting.

-The Twig templating engine uses it's own file based cache system, and there are a few options associated with it.
+The Twig templating engine uses its own file based cache system, and there are a few options associated with it.

 ```
 twig: